Dan-Q/CapsulePress/README.md

 DB_PASS=password
 DB_NAME=database

-# Domain name of your WordPress instance (used for reverse-engineering link URLs and making Gopher links):
+# Domain name of your WordPress instance (used for reverse-engineering internal link URLs):
 DOMAIN=example.com

 # Path to your WordPress instance's /wp-content/uploads/ directory: